 Provisioning SQL Server Databases for Team Foundation Server

-You might want to create empty databases for Team Foundation Server, because doing so can be useful for managing the databases of multiple instances of Team Foundation Server on a single instance of SQL Server or hosting Team Foundation Server databases on a managed instance of SQL Server.
+You might want to create empty databases for Visual Studio Team Foundation Server.
+You are not required to create empty databases.
+However, you might find creating your own databases useful for managing the databases of multiple instances of Team Foundation Server on a single instance of SQL Server or hosting Team Foundation Server databases on a managed instance of SQL Server.
 Whatever the reason, this topic provides guidance for how to provision empty SQL Server databases for use with Team Foundation Server.

 Conceptually, this procedure contains two steps: